ubc-library-rc/intro-AGOL/content/add-own-data.md

 ---
 layout: default
-title: Add Your Own Data
+title: Analyzing Data
 nav_order: 5
 has_children: true
 ---

-## ADD YOUR OWN DATA
+## ANALYZING DATA

 In ArcGIS Online, you can add data from the Living Atlas, curated by Esri, from web services produced by other agencies, or you can add your own data.